JosephCaillet/vinimay/doc/technical_specifications.md

 The object sent in this response describes the post created.
 The format is described below.

-If the creation fails, the server will send an error response as detailled in the section relative to errors above.

 ### Retrieval

 #### Retrieve several posts